Todd Zeile: Film work

+Baseball analyst on television

+A 2015 Sports Illustrated profile of Zeile included the following:

+When Zeile retired from the Mets in 2004, he moved back to the Los Angeles area, where he’d grown up.
+He had no interest in the traditional baseball afterlife: a gig as a big-league coach or a TV talking head.
+“Some guys eat, breathe and sleep baseball 24/7, but I always had other things I wanted to do,” he says.

+He jumped into real estate, tried his hand as an entrepreneur and dabbled in the local pastime—working as a film and TV producer.
+He has learned that if there’s one thing as hard as making it in the big leagues, it’s making it in Hollywood.
+“Taking a broadcast job, spending your days on the golf course—that’s the expected route,” he says.
+“I went against the grain.”

+In 2019, Zeile joined SNY, the Mets' television network, as a studio analyst.
+He became the lead commentator on Mets' pre- and post- game shows, while regularly appearing on the network's Baseball Night in New York show as well.
+In 2022, he won an Emmy Award as Best Sports Analyst.

 Personal life

+Zeile was born in Los Angeles during one of Sandy Koufax's no hitters pitched at Dodger Stadium, while his father listened to the game, which was attended by Zeile's father-in-law, MLB coach Tom Gamboa.
+Zeile grew up a fan of the Dodgers, often attending their games.

 Zeile attended William S. Hart High School in Santa Clarita, California, where he was an outstanding student-athlete.

 Zeile is a direct descendant of Presidents John Quincy Adams and John Adams.

 Zeile was married to Olympic champion Julianne McNamara, the first American gymnast to earn a perfect 10.0 at the Olympics.
 They have four children, including son Garrett (b.
 November 27, 1993), and daughter Hannah (b.
 November 7, 1997), who has Type 1 diabetes.
 As a result, Zeile and McNamara have been particularly active in juvenile diabetes research charities.
 They divorced in January 2015.
-Their daughter Hannah appears on the TV series This Is Us as teenager Kate Pearson.
+Their daughter Hannah appeared on the TV series This Is Us as teenager Kate Pearson.

-On June 27, 2020, Zeile married Kristin Gamboa, daughter of ex-major league coach and minor league manager Tom Gamboa.
+On June 27, 2020, Zeile married Kristin Gamboa (now Kristin Zeile), daughter of ex-major league coach and minor league manager Tom Gamboa.

+Zeile is good friends with Charlie Sheen, with whom he has collaborated on Hollywood projects.
+Together they have traveled frequently around the US and various countries worldwide.

 Zeile's nephew, Shane Zeile, was drafted by the Detroit Tigers in the fifth round of the 2014 Major League Baseball draft.